kushalgoel786/flutter_text_color_animation/README.md

-# Flutter Text Xolor Animations
+# Flutter Text Color Animations

 A simple flutter app to try some unique text color Animations